 We don't just raise money.
 We raise awareness too...

 TeamBrent spread awareness through a national Neuroblastoma PSA which ran in millions of copies of InStyle, Travel + Leisure, Food & Wine, Town and Country, Business Week, Fortune, Forbes, Fast Company, Money, Fortune Small Business and Inc throughout the US.

 TeamBrent spread awareness seven years in a row through an ad in the Fairfield County editions of Time, Newsweek, Sports Illustrated and The Week promoting our St. Baldrick's celebration (60,000 + impacts each year).

 TeamBrent has helped others via much needed blood and platelet donations.
 The impact of this cannot be overstated.
 During Brent's treatment he received blood and platelet transfusions nearly every other day.
 He was one child going through treatment.
 The amount of blood and platelets needed for childhood cancer patients is astronomical and this is something we can all do to help.

 TeamBrent has registered 116 people for the Be the Match bone marrow registry.

 TeamBrent has received numerous honors from organizations for their efforts to fund research for pediatric cancer.
 It truly is a group effort and each award recognizes all of the members – as TeamBrent is nothing more than a collection of great, genuine, positive, make a difference people.
 Channeled.
 Together we make a difference.

-formal-father daughter galas to celebrate the next generation of philanthropic girls as they dance the night away with the most important man in their life, while raising awareness and money for local children's charities.
+TeamBrent was honored as the next generation of philanthropic girls danced the night away with the most important men in their lives, while raising awareness and money for local children's charities.